 Hoppin’ Around Connecticut

-Beer enthusiasts and their brew dogs will enjoy a trio of stops on an Easter weekend trip through Connecticut, as featured in the latest edition of our book, Ruff Guide to the United States.
+Beer enthusiasts and their brew dogs will enjoy a trio of stops on an Easter weekend trip through Connecticut.
 Start your jaunt with a visit to Hop Culture Farms & Brewing Co. in Colchester to see the craft brewing process in action.
-Continue your dog crawl to Yankee Cider Company in East Haddam.
+Then, continue your dog crawl to Yankee Cider Company in East Haddam.
 There, you can sample a New England Dry or Honeycrisp Blend in the cider barn alongside your pooch.
-Finally, head 8 miles east to Devil’s Hopyard State Park to exercise your furry friend along the half-mile Chapman Falls Loop.
+Finally, head eight miles east to Devil’s Hopyard State Park to exercise your furry friend along the half-mile Chapman Falls Loop.

 Once you and Fido are finished hoppin’ across the state, kick up your feet and paws at Saybrook Point Resort & Marina.
-This waterfront haven combines small-town charm with big-city elegance, offering luxury rooms and suites tastefully decorated in warm tones that convey a cozy, at-home ambiance.
-Four-legged guests receive tasty treats and sporty bandanas upon arrival.
-Two dogs of any size are welcome for an additional fee of $45 per night.
+This waterfront haven combines small-town charm with big-city elegance.

 Hoppy Hour Every Day in OKC

 Begin your Easter weekend with Saturday brunch on the pet-friendly patio of Hopscotch Kitchen & Bar in Oklahoma City.
-Order the Three Eggs Omelet and wash it down with a $1 mimosa.
-Afterwards, grab Fido’s basket and head to Easter Paws at Myriad Botanical Garden to have his picture taken with the Easter Bunny.
-Pre-registration is required.
-While you’re there, let your pooch run off-leash in the Myriad Botanical Gardens Dog Park.
+Order the Three Eggs Omelet and wash it down with a mimosa.
+Afterward, grab Fido’s basket and head to Myriad Botanical Gardens and hide a few eggs with treats for Fido to find before visiting the Myriad Botanical Gardens Dog Park, where he can hop along with furry friends.
 Round out the day with a hoppy IPA and a beer cheese steak sandwich on the patio of Deep Deuce Bar & Grill, where happy hour is celebrated every day.
+If you’re in town the weekend before Easter, take Fido to the Muttropolitan Pets Easter Egg Hunt at Bluff Creek Park.

-Just a block from Deep Deuce Grill you’ll find all the amenities you and your pooch will need for a comfortable stay at the Aloft Oklahoma City Downtown Bricktown, including craft brews in the W XYZ bar and Deep Deuce Dog Park, located just behind the hotel.
-Two dogs of any size are permitted for no additional fee.
+Just a block from Deep Deuce Grill, you’ll find all the amenities you and your pooch will need for a comfortable stay at the Aloft Oklahoma City Downtown Bricktown, including craft brews in the W XYZ bar and Deep Deuce Dog Park, located just behind the hotel.

 Hop to the Beat in Music City

-Start your Nashville Easter weekend with Fido by having brunch at Hopsmith Tavern in Midtown.
-Order a smokehouse omelet and for dessert, a pint of Yazoo Goo Goo Cluster brown ale.
-Then swing over to The Gulch for Hops & Crafts, where you’ll receive $1 off all beers all day on Sunday while you and your pooch enjoy city views from the patio.
+Start your Nashville Easter weekend with Fido with a delicious and unique burger from Hopdoddy Burger Bar Belcourt in the historic Hillsboro neighborhood.
+Wash it down with a Music City Light Lager or mix it up with a chocolate milkshake instead.
+Then swing over to The Gulch for Hops & Crafts and enjoy a beer while you and your pooch admire city views from the patio.
 Continue down 12th Avenue South to shop at pet-friendly stores like White’s Mercantile, Draper James and Imogene + Willie.
 While you’re there, fill up a growler to go with one of 24 rotating beers at The Filling Station.

-After a full day, let Fido kick up his paws at Kimpton Aertson Hotel, just down the street from Hopsmith Tavern and on the edge of historic Music Row and Vanderbilt University.
+After a full day, let Fido kick up his paws at Kimpton Aertson Hotel, within walking distance of Hopdoddy Burger Bar and on the edge of historic Music Row and Vanderbilt University.
 Your pup will be treated to a bed, bowls and treats during his stay.
-Pets of any size are accepted for no additional fee.

 A Hoppy Day in Raleigh

 Spring has sprung in the Carolinas, and The Hop Yard NC in Raleigh is welcoming furry guests on their outdoor patio and inside the store and bar.
 Try one of the 28 rotating craft beers on tap, wine, meads, cider or kombucha.
-Stop in with Fido on Easter Sunday for their weekly Yappy Hour.
-Then head across town to the North Carolina Museum of Art and walk with your pup for 2 miles through wooded trails, contemporary gardens and public art installations.
-Before the day ends, stop by House of Hops for dinner from one of the visiting food trucks and a draft or bottled beer on the dog-friendly heated patio.
+Stop in with Fido on Easter Sunday, then head across town to the North Carolina Museum of Art and walk with your pup for two miles through wooded trails, contemporary gardens and public art installations.
+Before the day ends, stop by House of Hops or Hoppy Endings for dinner from one of the visiting food trucks and a draft or bottled beer on the dog-friendly patio.

 Hoppy Hounds in San Antonio